skoldborg/fifa-tournament/README.md

-# Front End Boilerplate
+# Fifa Tournament App

-Lightweight FE boilerplate w/ webpack workflow and a basic express server for routing
+Tournament application for football w/ support for adding teams, registering scores and displaying a league table.
+Uses a NodeJs backend with MongoDB.

 ## Install